 Creative Recipes to Try This Week

 Once you start baking with sourdough discard, it becomes a bit of a kitchen ritual saving it, experimenting with it, and wondering, “What next?”
-Breakfast pockets are a brilliant start, but there’s a whole discard-powered universe to explore.
+Sourdough Discard Breakfast Pockets are a brilliant start, but there’s a whole discard-powered universe to explore.

 If you’ve got more discard than your fridge can handle, turn to easy, crowd-pleasing options like sourdough discard cinnamon roll bites or soft sourdough discard cheddar biscuits.
 These are fast, forgiving, and great for sharing or freezing.